aristanetworks/avd-workshops/workshops/git.md

 ### Setup

-When setting up Git for the first time you need to configure your name and email address.
-This is used to add your signature to commits to a repository.
+When setting up Git for the first time you need to configure your Identity with a name and email address.
+This is used to add your signature to commits.

 ``` bash
 # Set your username: